eirianp/presentation1_mercurial/Why_Mercurial___Presentation.md

 <br><br><br><br><br>

 ## Topics
-* What problem does revision control solve?
+* What problem does version control solve?
-* Why use revision control?
+* Traditional Version Control
-* Dive into distributed revision control with Mercurial
+* Dive into distributed version control with Mercurial
 * Summary
 <br><br><br><br><br>

-## What problem does revision control solve?
+## What problem does version control solve?
-* Revision control keeps a history of changes
+* Version control keeps a history of changes
 * This is useful for *individual contributors*
 	* versions of a resume
-* Revision control allows you to _roll back_ changes
+* Version control allows you to _roll back_ changes
 	* try out new code changes
 	* Without a history of changes, how do I keep track of last stable version?
 	* What if my changes broke code and I don't know how to fix it?
-* What does life look like without revision control?
+* What does life look like without version control?
 	* Keep track of versions with timestamps
 	* Or, a directory full of files with some numbering scheme
 	* Without a log of commit messages, it's easy to forget the motivation behind changes
 	* What if 2 different versions of the file  both have changes I want?
-Merging without a revision control system would be painful
+Merging without a version control system would be painful
 <br><br><br><br><br>

-## What problem does revision control solve?
+## What problem does version control solve?
 * Let's consider a *team* instead of an individual contributor.
-* Revision control allows teams to
+* Version control allows teams to
 	* work together from different geographical locations
 		* simply commit (or push) your changes to allow team members to benefit from your work
 	* review the history of code changes.
 Suppose Bob was WFR'd (work force reduction) and I wanted to see what he was thinking when he made change X. I can look through the revision history to see commit messages and any comments he may have added.